 The camera exposure can be started via software.
 With some interface types like GigE and USB3 it is impossible to have a 100% precise software trigger.
 CoaXPress and Camera Link permit relatively precise triggering of the camera.
-If you need to have a precise trigger, usage of "External hardware trigger" on page 87 is recommended.
+If you need to have a precise trigger, usage of "External hardware trigger" below is recommended.